LewdTechnologies/.GitHub/profile/README.md

-*Developed some a E621 extension at some point..*
+*Developed a E621 extension at some point..*

 *It still works I guess..*